mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 all.
 The critical point for a significant planetary economy

-- one that is relevant on the interstellar scale – is Population code 7 (tens of millions), assuming most of this population is grouped into fairly large cities.
+- one that is relevant on the interstellar scale – is Population code7 (tens of millions), assuming most of this population is grouped into fairly large cities.

 123

 ###### Interpreting UWP Data

-TRAVELLER

 Increasing Tech Level and Population tends to also